yyosifov/image-viewer/README.md

 # Features

+- Open a File and browse all Image Files from the same directory
-- Browse all Image files from a directory
+- Open a Directory and browse all Image Files from the same directory
+- Navigate fast through the images via Left/Right keyboard buttons.

 # How to run